How to Lose Weight with Hashimoto’s: Step-by-Step Guide

 • Quick Tip: Ditch the treadmill and start doing HIIT.
 You will save time, burn more belly fat, sensitize your body to insulin and reverse leptin resistance.
 But don’t overdo it!
 Start with 1-2x per week and see how your body tolerates it before adding more days.

 Step #5.
-Address Gut Health
+Make Sure Your Gut Health Is In Order

 It seems we can’t have a conversation without including gut health in the mix!